johnpark-treeofgrape/i8-exchange/README.md

 **About Distributed Application (Dapp)
 Case Study: How 0x (zero · X) works**
-Different tokens (Maker ⇔ Taker) in an Ethernet block chain with DEX protocol to trade to Various DEX applications are created on platform: 0x to the last.
+DEX protocol to trade different tokens (Maker ⇔ Taker) in an Ethernet block chain
+protocol: a lots of DEX was built on the 0x
 Goal:**DEX transactions scale, fast trading, low transaction fee**